-Infrastructure Cook Islands houses a planning arm under the Projects and Planning Division and a National Hydrography and Geoscience Division.
+Infrastructure Cook Islands houses planning functions under the Projects and Implementation Division and a National Hydrography and Geoscience Division.

 Infrastructure Cook Islands National Hydrography and Geoscience Division plays a crucial role in economic and sustainable development through its diverse range of activities and collaborations with National and Regional Organizations.
 They contribute to project management and decision-making, civil engineering, emergency disaster management, climate change adaptation, asset development and information, land natural resource management, surveying, transportation, infrastructure, health, agriculture, marine activities, nautical charting and maritime zone information.